rust-unofficial/too-many-lists/src/fifth-layout.md

 }
 ```

 And that's that.
 None of this wimpy reference-counted-dynamic-borrow-checking
 nonsense!
 Real.
 Hard.
 Unchecked.
 Pointers.

+> **NARRATOR:** This implementation was in fact still dangerously wrong, but it wasn't yet time to learn that lesson.
+The next section will learn that the hard way, as usual.

 Let's be C everyone.
 Let's be C all day.